TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-cannotinstall.md

 	cloudEnvironments="public"
 />

-# I cannot install the Intune Exchange Connector
+# I cannot install the Microsoft Intune on-premises Exchange Connector

 ## **Recommended steps**

-The Intune Exchange Connector has a few requirements to review prior to installation.
-Review [this document](https://docs.microsoft.com/intune/exchange-connector-install) to ensure all requirements are met prior to attempting install.
+Ensure that all requirements for Exchange Connector are met prior to installation.
+See all requirements in the [Intune documentation](https://docs.microsoft.com/intune/exchange-connector-install).